 - a.
 Part A of this Collective Agreement comprises a consolidation of some terms and conditions contained within the collective agreements in Part C. - b.
-The Parties also consider there is opportunity for establishing new terms and conditions of employment which provide harmonised entitlements for kaimahi and which support the future direction of Te Pūkenga. - c.
-The Parties commit to developing these terms and conditions in accordance with the Work Programme outlined below. - d.
-Once topics within the Work Programme are completed, they will apply to all new kaimahi from the date they are incorporated into a new Collective Agreement. - e.
-Existing kaimahi who elect to transfer from their current provisions of Part C to those new provisions in Part B may choose to do so at any time and will not be compulsory.
-Any agreement to transfer will outline which terms and conditions (including grand-parented terms and conditions) kaimahi may retain.
+The Parties commit to developing these terms and conditions in accordance with the Work Programme outlined below. - c.
+Once topics within the Work Programme are completed, they will apply to all kaimahi from the date they are incorporated into this Collective Agreement.